Two charged in Craig County murder now face federal charges due to McGirt ruling

-Two men face federal murder charges after their state prosecutions were sidetracked by the McGirt U.S. Supreme Court ruling.
+Two men now face federal murder charges after their state prosecutions were sidetracked by the U.S. Supreme Court's McGirt ruling.

 Johnny Lee Arnold, 33, and Dale Eugene Warren, 64, were both charged by federal criminal complaint Wednesday with first-degree murder in Indian Country in connection with the August 2019 Craig County stabbing death of Christopher Boren, 28.

-The two had been facing charges in state court prior to the filing of the criminal complaint.
+The two had been charged in state court with first-degree murder before the federal charges were filed.

-The McGirt Supreme Court ruling, which found that the Muscogee Nation reservation had not been disestablished, meant crimes involving American Indians that occurred within much of eastern Oklahoma were not the jurisdiction of the state, but federal or tribal authorities.
+The McGirt ruling, which found that the Muscogee Nation reservation had never been disestablished, means crimes involving American Indians within much of eastern Oklahoma are not the jurisdiction of the state but rather federal or tribal authorities.

 Boren was a member of the Cherokee Nation, according to the complaint.

-Since the Supreme Court ruling, federal and tribal officials have kept busy filing charges against individuals whose cases were dismissed in state court due to McGirt.
+Since the Supreme Court ruling last summer, federal and tribal officials have kept busy filing charges against individuals whose cases were dismissed in state court due to the ruling.

 Boren’s body was found Aug.
-12, 2019, near 4430 Road and 350 Road, just north of the Mayes County line, west of Ketchum and north of Pensacola, according to the Tulsa World archives.
+12, 2019, west of Ketchum and north of Pensacola just north of the Mayes County line, according to Tulsa World archives.

 Arnold and Warren were arrested about two weeks after Boren’s body was discovered.

-The criminal complaint describes Arnold as stabbing Boren with a knife near where his body was later found.
+The criminal complaint alleges that Arnold stabbed Boren with a knife near where his body was later found.

 An affidavit submitted in support of an arrest warrant for Warren notes that he changed his story at least once while being questioned about the murder.

-Warren claimed he yelled at the pair at some point to stop fighting.
-He claimed he later tried to call authorities, but the phone at his home was dead.
+Warren claimed that he yelled at the other two men at some point to stop fighting.
+He claimed that he later tried to call the authorities but that the phone at his home was dead.